inbn/component-gallery/src/content/button.md

 - Unless it appears in a [button group](/components/button-group) with other options, use whitespace around the button to distance it from other content.
 - Make the button big enough so users of touch devices can comfortably use it (a minimum of 10mm in both dimensions)

-If it fits within the design of your website, there are a more techniques you can use to improve the affordance of your buttons:
+If it fits within the design of your website, there are more techniques you can use to improve the affordance of your buttons:

 - Give it rounded corners
 - Use subtle box-shadows to raise the button above the rest of the page